-I have had an interest in Sicily for since childhood thanks in part to some of my family having grown up with the Italian community in Innisfail North Queensland which had a strong connection to Etna region Sicily.
-An opportunity presented itself recently to make a small visit.
+I’ve had an interest in Sicily since childhood thanks in part to some of my family having grown up with the Italian community in Innisfail North Queensland which had a strong connection to Etna region Sicily.

-First order of business was some lunch before leaving the airport.
+First order of business arriving Catania from Barcelona was some lunch.
 This is a great start.

-I can still remember some of the Italian I was taught as a young child before starting school despite never really using it.
-That is the age to learn a language I think.
-I studied German at high school and remember nothing of it.
-People told me it will be difficult if I do not know some Italian but I live in Japan and cannot speak the language so how hard could this be.
+Surprisingly I can still remember some of the Italian I was taught as a young child before starting school despite never really using it.
+That is the age to learn languages, your mind seems able to pick up anything.
+Recently I have spent years on and off trying to learn Japanese and cannot even master the basics.

-It was good to have a light lunch and coffee when I did so then I need not look for anything once riding and would be able to recoup some of the lost time.
-I got a very easy exit from Catania not making any wrong turns and was on the expressway within 5 minutes thanks to good road directions from Lorenzo from CIMT.
+It was good to have a light lunch when I did so then I need not look for anything once riding and would be able to recoup some of the lost time.

-My first day I took country roads to see the baroque town of Ragusa mainly because I had seen it featured in a popular series of tv movies about the fictional police Inspector Montalbano and indeed the old town is lovely just like it appears on the small screen.
-I should have used a longer lens to capture the same sort of framing video uses, as usual a standard near 35mm type focal length pushes everything back despite this supposedly being close to natural field of view.
-The view over the old town walking around was superb.
+My first day I took country roads to see the baroque town of Ragusa mainly because I had seen it featured in a popular series of tv movies about a fictional police Inspector Montalbano and indeed the old town is lovely just like it appears on the small screen.
+A few spots that will be familiar to anyone who has watched the series.

-I could have spent the afternoon walking around Ragusa looking at places used in the movies but by the same token I know those to be fictional stories which also come from another time, the childhood of the author Andrea Camilleri and so it was nice to see the town then leave before I spoiled any of the illusion created in his books or movies.
+I could have spent the afternoon walking around Ragusa looking at places used in the movies, it is a beautiful town.
+But by the same token I know those to be fictional stories which also come from another time, the childhood of the author Andrea Camilleri and so maybe it was nice to see the town then leave before I spoiled any of the illusion created in his books or movies.